Home Buying Advice MSP

 Looking at a comparison of December 2018 to the same time last year, we see new listings up 3.5 percent, closed sales down 9.9 percent, list price received down 0.2 percent, and the median sale price of $258,000 up 4 percent.
 Pending sales showed a decline of 3.3 percent, while the month’s supply of inventory rose 13.3 percent.
 Days on the market decreased by 6.6 percent.

 Sellers also have reason to smile.
-Property values continue to rise with median sales prices up 4% over December of 2017.
-Additionally, sales of homes are still brisk as we see days on the market drop to...
+Property values continue to rise, with median sales prices up 4% over December 2017.
+Additionally, sales of homes are still brisk as we see days on the market...

 Selling a Home With Pets